Bot Platform: Facebook MessengerConsidering how bots play into the big picture for Messenger

 Not only could absorbing formerly clumsy customer-to-business communication drive platform lock-in, it could give Facebook valuable insight into commerce.
 The more Facebook knows about what you buy and what businesses you interact with, the better it can target its ads and tune its News Feed content.

-As with most machine-learning companies, Facebook is looking to build more and more data around individual users so that they can more effectively target advertising to them.
-And the data around which brands you interact with, and what your interactions are like, may be some of the most valuable commerce-related data available.
+As with most machine-learning companies, Facebook is looking to build more and more data around users in aggregate, and how they behave, so that they can more effectively target advertising to them.
+And the data around which brands you as a consumer interact with, and what your interactions are like, may be some of the most valuable commerce-related data available.